exercism/DEPRECATED.trackler/CONTRIBUTING.md

 ## Terminology

-* _Language_ - the name of a programming language, e.g. _C++_.
-* _Track_ - a collection of exercises in a programming language.
-* _Track ID_ - a url-friendly version of the language name, e.g. `cpp`.
-* _Problem_ - a high-level, language-independent description of a problem to solve.
-* _Implementation_ - a language-specific implementation of a problem.
-This contains at minimum a README and a test suite.
+Check out the [glossary][] for an overview of the important terms for Exercism, many of which are used as class names in this codebase.

 ## Adding a New Language Track

-To start a new language track, ask [Katrina](https://github.com/kytrinyx) to bootstrap a repository for you.
+To start a new language track, open an issue in the [request-new-language-track][] repository.

 Once the repository exists, it can be added as a submodule here (using C++ as an example):